RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### object_curie

-    - The curie for the node you wish to predict chemical by which it will be increased/decreased.
+    - The curie for the node you wish to predict chemical by which it will be increased/decreased. **Note that although this parameter is said to be required, exactly one of `subject_curie` or `object_curie` is required as a parameter rather than both.**

     - Acceptable input types: string.